This program insures mortgage loans made by private lending institutions to finance the purchase of a new or used manufactured home.

 Type of Assistance:

 The program insures lenders against loss from default on loans.
 The buyer must agree to make the required downpayment and meet credit guidelines.
 The interest rate is negotiated between the borrower and the lender.
 The borrower pays an upfront insurance premium, along with an annual premium based on the declining balance of the loan.
-The maximum loan term is 20 years for a manufactured housing loan.
+The maximum loan term is 20 years and 32 days for a single unit manufactured housing loan.

 Private lending institutions are eligible for insurance on loans made under the program.